google/xls/docs_src/tools.md

     re-using the same hardware resources (e.g., multiplier) for multiple mutually-exclusive operations.
 This transformation might increase the critical path latency.
 Defaults to `false`.
+*   `--force_resource_sharing=true|false`: Controls whether to use the heuristic to decide when it is profitable to apply the resource sharing optimization.
+    When set to true, the resource sharing optimization applies the transformation assuming it is always profitable.
+Finally, this option is only used when the resource sharing pass is enabled.
+Defaults to `false`.
+*   `--area_model=MODEL`: Specify the area model to use during the IR optimizations.
+Defaults to `asap7`.

 ## [`print_bom`](https://github.com/google/xls/tree/main/xls/tools/print_bom.cc)